What is Watt?

 Question #4

-Your off-grid system has a battery capacity of 24 kWh.
-If your average daily consumption is 5 kWh and the battery experiences a discharge efficiency of 85%, how many days of autonomy do you realistically have without recharging?
+Your off-grid system has a battery capacity of 23.5 kWh.
+If your average daily consumption is 5 kWh and the battery discharge efficiency is 85%, how many days of autonomy do you realistically have without recharging?

 Insert number only (use decimal point, not comma)